Book

 –––––––––––––––––––

-In aviation, uncertainty is not the exception.
-It is the standard.
+In high reliability environments, uncertainty is not a disruption of the system.
+It is the condition under which the system operates.

 –––––––––––––––––––